Wairimu-Miano/Landing-Page/README.md

 ## Known Bugs
 {Are there issues that have not yet been resolved that you want to let users know you know?
 Outline any issues that would impact use of your application.
 Share any workarounds that are in place. }
 ## Technologies Used
-{In the creation of this project, I used the following programming languages:HTML and CSS. }
+In the creation of this project, I used the following programming languages:HTML and CSS.
 ## Support and contact details
-{If you have any issues, concerns, ideas or questions, kindly do not hesitate to contact me. }
+If you have any issues, concerns, ideas or questions, kindly do not hesitate to contact me.
 ### License
 *{Determine the license under which this application can be used.
 See below for more details on licensing.}* Copyright (c) 2021 Wairimu Miano